kelsayed/ble-ocf-bridge/ReadMe.md

 #### Setting the OCF  Security Credentials

 In order to be able to run the ble-ocf bridge, all OCF transactions must be secured.
 Currently, the ble-ocf-bridge uses the simplest type of security authentication which is the usage of pre-shared keys (PSKs).
 The package provides example json files that contain proper credentials for the ble-ocf-bridge script and the multiple clients that are used to demonstrate the package.
-Currently there are three json files:
+Currently there are four json files:

 1. working-server.json: This has ACL entries for the resources created for the  ble-ocf bridge and has wild card entries for those unknown resources that will be created as BLE devices are discovered.
 It contains credentials needed to access the RD-server.
 It also contains credentials for two (test/demo) clients with PSK credentials.
 2. rd-server.json: This has ACL entries for the resource directory and clients' credentials (e.g. as in  working-server.json) allowed to access the RD.